cran-task-views/Hydrology/Hydrology.md

     [KISTERS WISKI databases](https://www.kisters.net/NA/products/wiski/)
     via the KiWIS API.

--   `r pkg("metScanR")`: A tool for locating, mapping, and gathering environmental data and metadata from over 157,000 environmental monitoring stations among 219 countries/territories and >20 networks/organizations,

 -   `r pkg("nhdR")`: Tools for working with the National Hydrography Dataset, with functions for querying, downloading, and networking both the